stbnrivas/dataModels/specs/guidelines.md

 -   Use the `date` prefix for naming entity attributes representing dates (or complete timestamps).
 Ex. `dateLastEmptying`.

--   `dateCreated` must be used to denote the (digital) entity's creation date.
+-   `dateCreated` (`createdAt` in NGSI-LD) must be used to denote the (digital) entity's creation date.

--   `dateModified` must be used to denote the (digital) entity's last update date.
+-   `dateModified` (`modifiedAt` in NGSI-LD) must be used to denote the (digital) entity's last update date.

--   `dateCreated` and `dateModified` are special entity attributes provided off-the-shelf by NGSI v2 implementations.
+-   `dateCreated` and `dateModified` are special entity attributes provided off-the-shelf by NGSI implementations.
 Be careful because they can be different than the actual creation or update date of the real world entity represented by its corresponding digital entity.